 - Highlights to include:

-- Architects' homes and groundbreaking housing developments
+- Showcase of 100 private homes, architects' homes and groundbreaking housing developments

 - Open House app for iphone from the appstore